tianhm/lue/README.md

 lue --filter 0.15 path/to/your/book.pdf          # Both margins to 15%
 lue --filter 0.12 0.20 path/to/your/book.pdf     # Header 12%, footnote 20%

+# Use the Vim keyboard layout
+lue --keys vim path/to/your/book.epub

 # Practice using Lue with the navigation guide
 lue --guide